2017 Kenyan general election: Party primaries

 The Independent Electoral and Boundaries Commission set the duration for political parties to conduct their primaries in April 2017 following the review of Kenya's Election Laws.
 Parties would have 14 days between 20 April and 2 May to conduct their primaries and submit their candidates to the electoral commission.

 Conduct

 William Ruto home siege

-On 29 July 2017, Deputy President Dr. William Ruto's house was attacked by a local man armed with a machete.
+On 29 July 2017, Deputy President William Ruto's house was attacked by a local man armed with a machete.
 During the siege, the deputy president and his family were not present.
 The assailant first injured the guard on duty, held him hostage and then killed him.
 The siege lasted 18 hours before special forces of the Kenyan Police shot the attacker dead.
 The motives of the attacker were unknown and members of the public were unaware how a man armed with a machete held the elite police forces at bay for 18 hours.